Food Organics Garden Organics (FOGO) bins

 - The compost is now ready to be used on our farmlands, parks and gardens.

-- Stage 1: The rollout of the new FOGO service began on 3 February 2020 to areas of the shire which currently received the garden bin service.
+- Stage 1: began on 3 February 2020 to areas of the shire which already received the garden bin service.

-- Stage 2: In 2020/21 the weekly FOGO and fortnightly general waste/rubbish service will be expanded to include Bullengarook, Monegeetta, Tylden and Malmsbury.
+- Stage 2: From 1 July 2021, the weekly FOGO and fortnightly general waste service was expanded shire wide to include all properties on the kerbside collection service.

-Firstly, thank you for composting at home, keep up the good work!
+Firstly, thank you for composting or managing your food waste at home.
+Keep up the good work!

 Consider the FOGO bin as an extension of the good work you are already doing and a means to take the pressure off your home compost or worm farm.
-The FOGO bin can take the hard to compost items and things the worms don’t like to eat like citrus, meat, bones, fish, dairy, bread, pasta etc.
+The FOGO bin can take the hard to compost items and things the worms and livestock don’t like to eat, for example:

 No, a FOGO collection coupled with a recycling service has been proven to reduce waste going into the general waste bin.
 We see this as a vital step in reducing the amount of waste going to landfill.